U.S. appeals court rejects Trump bid to withhold records on Capitol attack | Law-Order

 U.S. appeals court rejects Trump bid to withhold records on Capitol attack

-Trump has argued https://www.reuters.com/legal/litigation/trump-ask-court-keep-records-away-us-capitol-riot-panel-2021-11-30 that the materials requested by the House committee were covered by the executive privilege legal doctrine that protects the confidentiality of some White House communications.
-Trump's lawyers have called the Democratic-led investigation politically motivated, and argue that the documents are protected.
+Trump has argued that the materials requested by the House committee were covered by the executive privilege legal doctrine that protects the confidentiality of some White House communications.
+Democratic Representative Bennie Thompson, who heads the select committee, and its vice chair, Republican Liz Cheney, issued a statement applauding the court decision which they said respected the panel's interest in obtaining the records.

 A U.S. appeals court on Thursday rejected a request by former President Donald Trump to withhold records from the House of Representatives probe of the deadly Jan.
 6 attack on the Capitol, saying he had provided "no basis" for his request.
 "Former President Trump has provided no basis for this court to override President Biden's judgment," a three-judge panel of the U.S. Court of Appeals for the District of Columbia Circuit wrote.